 - Patterns: Look for patterns of concerns.
 If a lot of people complain that it’s outdated, it’s likely outdated.
 If some complain about the food and others love it, chances are it’s a matter of taste.

 - Beware of complainers: Some people are very tough to please.
 When reading a negative review, consider if it sounds like a personality conflict more than a true issue.
 How did the hotel respond?
 Did it meet your expectations?

 - Trust your gut.
 If you read something that flags for you, trust it.
 For me, these are things like lots of cleaning issues or security gone badly.
 Follow your spidey sense.

 Download my FREE fillable PDF template to think through these filters and compare accommodation options.

-4. DESTINATION-Inspired: Better accommodations reflect what you love
+4. DESTINATION-Inspired: Better travel accommodations reflect what you love

 - What is it about the destination that gets you really excited to go?
 Why is it unique?
 What makes it shine?

 - Do certain types of accommodations or certain areas embody what you love?
 For example: The Cape D’or Lighthouse (in the image above) is the perfect place to enjoy the Bay of Fundy’s 600-foot cliffs at sunset.

 Let the season guide you in picking better accommodations for your trip.
 You might just find super-unique options.

 - What makes your destination extra special during the season you’re visiting?
 If you’re traveling for certain festivals, tours or events, is a specific area ideal?
 Maybe it’s ideal because of its proximity or how it captures the vibe you want.
 For example, a hostel in Montreal during the Olympics.